kurt-krueckeberg/language-translation-dictionary-lookup/docs/internals.md

 -  `RestBase`

-    The base class for all dictionary qnd translation classes.
+    The base class for all dictionary and translation classes.

 The client classes are: